romaintrovallet/tutorials/NCS_UART_DFU.md

 - How to perform a DFU over UART
 - How to use MCUmgr
-- Using the Blinky sample
+- With the Blinky sample

 Things omitted for the sake of simplicity: